dmytrokalinin/mystudy/change.md

-some text in the file change.md
+some initial text in the file change.md